Your team has lost the ball - these practices will help sharpen their reactions to win it back. By Dave Knox MORE

 Quick combination play

-These quick passing drills improve the quick play and imagination of your forwards around the box.
+This session is all about using quick passing drills to improve the speed of play and imagination of your attackers around the penalty area.

 What to think about

-- For through balls and wall-passes the weight of the pass is important to ensure that it arrives in the path of the forward’s run.
+For through balls and wall passes, the weight of the pass is important so that it arrives in the path of the forward’s run.

-- The addition of one or more defenders will illustrate how combination play like this can pull defenders apart to create space for team mates.
+You can add one or more defenders to show how attacking passes like this can pull defenders apart to make space for team mates.

-Drill 1 – the midfielder passes into the first attacker who plays a quick one-two with the second striker and shoots at goal.
+Drill 1 – the midfielder (A) passes to the first attacker (B), who plays a quick one-two with the second striker (C) and shoots at goal (see top picture).

-Drill 2 – the midfielder passes into the first attacker who sets back to midfielder who plays a through ball for the second attacker to score.
+Drill 2 – the midfielder (A) passes to the first attacker (B), who sets back to midfielder (A), who plays a through ball for the second attacker (C) to shoot (see middle picture).